Click on the above photo to in large the print

-Research is showing that Jermiah immigrated from Ireland to the Colonies when he was 16 yrs. old, about 1756 with his father Ninian Chamberlain and mother Janet.
+Research indicates that Jeremiah immigrated from Ireland to the Colonies at the age of 16, around 1756, with his father, Ninian Chamberlain, and mother, Janet.
 He served as a private in the Revolutionary War at the Battle of King's Mountain.

 and over the years it has been added on to.

-Charlie L. is sitting with Charlotte Persons and Dan L. is standing with Franklin Persons on top of wagon.
-House Mountain in the back ground, working the fields. - 1936.
+Charlie Little is sitting with Charlotte Persons, and Dan Little is standing with Franklin Persons on top of the wagon.
+House Mountain in the background, working the fields. - 1936.

 Margaret "Maggie" Adelia Chamberlain Little (1832-1903) was the last Chamberlain to live in the Old Chamberlain Homestead.